 Congratulations on your new Santo Tirso stand!
-Set up involves mounting to your existing Bitcoin Machine, updating your machine version, and configuring your server.
+Set up involves anchoring the machine in place, mounting the Douro atop it, and configuring admin settings.
 Let's get started.

-Mounting the Bitcoin machine and moving the Santo Tirso is a team lift effort.
+Moving the Santo Tirso and anchoring it into place is a team lift effort.
 Please enlist assistance.

 If your Douro was shipped after January 2017 (and thus has a blue USB 3.0 port next to the tablet's power button), use the port labeld COM2 on the bottom of the tablet:

 If your Douro is from before 2017, use the second-to-left port on the bottom of the tablet, pictured below:

 Both cash cartridges should be configured to the bill length of the denominations used.

 Use Cassette 1 (top) for the smaller face value of the two denominations, and Cassette 2 (bottom) for the larger of the two.
 This is required in order for the machine to calculate optimal change for the customer.